 How’s the market in the scenic Santa Teresa area of San Jose?
 The part of Silicon Valley is usually a bit “softer” as it’s farther from most work places and the school scores are generally not super strong, either.
-That being said, the Santa Teresa real estate market, like most of Santa Clara County, has been heating up all summer long.
-The average Days on Market are low at a mere 12 days.
-The sales to list price ratio remains well over list price at 105.2%.
-This shows that this seller’s market has not budged since last month.
-Santa Teresa is in a hot seller’s market.
+That being said, the Santa Teresa real estate market, like most of Santa Clara County, has been hot since before 2017.
+The average Days on Market are low at 27 days.
+The sales to list price ratio remains well over list price at 107.1%.
+This shows that this seller’s market has only cooled a fraction since last month.
+Santa Teresa is in a stable, hot seller’s market.

 Here’s quick view of the real estate statistic and trends for just the Santa Teresa area’s single family homes (houses / duet homes):

 Santa Teresa real estate market stats & trends